 Technology to be investigated

-The adaptive loop filter uses the same approach for filtering and signalling of filter coefficients as GALF (JEM).
+The adaptive loop filter uses the same approach for filtering and signalling of filter coefficients as ALF (JEM).
 However, the classification for the luma component is modified.
 In general, a classification of the reconstructed samples s'(i,j) is given as

 CkD=i,j∈I :Di,j=k for k=0,…,K-1